rubiojr/gas/README.md

 If no options are provided, the extension will fetch activity from all repositories you have access to, since last week (7 days ago).

 `repositories` is a list of `owner/repo` to include in the search query.

+`from_date` is a string representing the start date of the time range to fetch activity from.
+It can be a date in the format `YYYY-MM-DD` or a relative date like `1 week ago`.

+`to_date` is a string representing the end date of the time range to fetch activity from.
+It can be a date in the format `YYYY-MM-DD` or a relative date like `1 week ago`.

+Note that `to_date` must be after `from_date`, because time warping isn't currently supported.

 The `github-gas-server` binary is downloaded automatically from the GitHub repository.
 If you want to specify a custom path, you can do so by setting the `path` option in the `command` section: